 - Suicide prevention services

 - Social skills development

 Government agencies issue State Licenses, granting rehabilitation organizations permission to operate their businesses lawfully within specific geographic regions.
 The specific licenses needed for legal operation are typically determined by the type of rehabilitation program offered by the facility and its physical location.

 Commission on Accreditation of Rehabilitation Facilities (CARF):

-CARF accreditation is a globally recognized certification for rehabilitation and human service organizations.
-It signifies that an organization meets high-quality standards and is committed to providing top-level care.
-Achieving CARF accreditation involves a rigorous evaluation process, including on-site surveys, to ensure excellence in programs and services.
-This accreditation boosts an organization's reputation, instills trust in clients and funders, and encourages ongoing excellence in the field of rehabilitation and human services.
+CARF accreditation is a prestigious recognition for organizations in rehabilitation and human services.
+It signifies that an organization meets rigorous quality standards and is committed to providing top-notch care.
+Achieving CARF accreditation involves a thorough evaluation process, including on-site surveys, to ensure excellence in programs and services.
+This accreditation boosts an organization's credibility, assures clients and funders of quality, and promotes ongoing improvement in the field of rehabilitation and human services.